Create Custom Ringtones for your iPhone

 Just for fun, here’s a ringtone of me saying, “Ring Ring”.
 Enjoy!

-3 Responses to “Create Custom Ringtones for your iPhone”
+3 responses to “Create Custom Ringtones for your iPhone”

-1. scarymike Says:
+1. scarymike Avatar

 there is a site that will let you upload an mp3, edit it a bit and then save it as the correct format.
 All you then need to do is add it to itunes.